Codingforhackers/-eincode_blog/CSS frameworks with Nextjs/Css_Frameworks_with_Nexjs.md

 Its main strengths are the following:

   - *Framework agnostic*: You can use TailwindCSS in React, Vue, Angular, and even in plain HTML and JavaScript.
 It's just a set of CSS rules.
-  - *Themeable*: Just like Chakra UI, you can customize all the TailwindCSS variables to make them match your design tokens.
+  - *Themeable*: You can customize all the TailwindCSS variables to make them match your design tokens.
   - *Dark and light theme support*: You can easily enable or disable the dark theme by modifying a specific CSS class from the *<html>* element.
   - *Mobile-ready*: You can use specific CSS classes' prefixes to apply certain rules to